elifesciences/logging-example/README.md

 * `1420811950.9472651 - CRITICAL - bar - somemodule.py - a message goes here`
 * `1420811950 - INFO - baz - somemodule.py - a message goes here`

-__timestamp__: the time in seconds since the epoch as a floating point number.
+__timestamp__: the time in seconds since the epoch as a floating point or integer number.

 __log level__: one of DEBUG, INFO, WARN, ERROR or CRITICAL